 “The Americans” was criticized by many contemporaries for poor image quality.
-Later it was considered as one of the most influential and authoritative photographic canons, which became the basement for the whole new Beat Generation art movement.
+Later it was considered one of the most influential and authoritative photographic canons, which became the basement for the whole new Beat Generation art movement.

-Interesting fact: Swiss-born Robert Frank used to sayU.S.hat the US is a land of real freedom when compared to old European democracies.
+Interesting fact: Swiss-born Robert Frank used to sayU.S.hat the US is a land of real freedom compared to old European democracies.
 Who knew that ‘Trolley—New Orleans’ will help the country to protect civil rights even better.

 44. Dovima with elephants, Richard Avedon, 1955.

 Richard Avedon called Dovima “the last of the great elegant, aristocratic beauties” and the “Dovima With Elephants” set, made at a Paris circus, became iconic in the fashion world at that time.
 Yves Saint Lauren made the dress for Dior’s house.
 By putting fashion clothes in an unusual background, Avedon started a new milestone in fashion photography, erasing borders between commerce and art.

 Dovima commemorated the fade of mannequin-like, artistic, and noble-looking models – she was the first to use a single name, an anagram of Dorothy Virginia Margaret Juba, next years the focus of fashion tilted to girl-next-door model type.

 Interesting fact: Dior sponsored this photoshoot.
 The fashion brand representative was a bit confused when he saw elephants in the pictures.
 Harper’s Bazaar editor guaranteed publication to avoid a scandal.